nikitasharma14/Portfolio/_pages/about.md

 ## Research Vision

-While technological advancement drives new possibilities in healthcare, meaningful innovation requires solutions that are responsive to the diverse needs, experiences, and contexts of end-users.
+While technological advancement drives new possibilities in healthcare, meaningful technological solutions should be responsive to the diverse needs, experiences, and contexts of end-users.
 This involves designing technologies *with* and *for* the people involved in healthcare — including those receiving care, delivering care, and supporting care processes — while ensuring that solutions align with the complexities of evolving healthcare systems.

-In my research, I place people at the center of innovation by designing and adapting technologies around their needs, experiences, and expectations.
+In my research, I place people at the center of technology development so that solutions are designed around their needs, experiences, and everyday contexts.
 I integrate human-centered design to understand users and their needs, behavioural science to promote sustainable behaviour change, and artificial intelligence to develop personalized and data-driven solutions.
 This transdisciplinary approach supports the translation of research into healthcare technologies that are scientifically rigorous, meaningful to users, and feasible for implementation in real-world settings.

-My long-term vision is to contribute to sustainable healthcare innovations that improve health outcomes, reduce health inequalities, and help address global health challenges.
+My long-term vision is to contribute to sustainable healthcare solutions that improve health outcomes, reduce health inequalities, and help address global health challenges.

 ## Academic Background